-He was referring to widely cited studies which declare that not only is there no real risk to kidney donation, but that kidney donors actually live longer, healthier lives than regular people.
+He was referring to widely cited studies that declare that not only is there no real risk to kidney donation, but that kidney donors actually live longer, healthier lives than regular people.
 Chief among the many problems with these studies is that you really can’t compare healthy donors with regular people for the reasons cited above by Segev.

 In the more ethically conservative era from which these studies draw their data, “obese, hypertensive, poor health behavior” Americans were not allowed to become organ donors.
-The subject donors were generally young, healthy people who are naturally going to have fewer health problems and live longer — even with one kidney — than those afflicted with obesity, high blood pressure and bad habits.
+The subject donors were generally young, healthy people who are naturally going to have fewer health problems and live longer — even with one kidney — than those afflicted with obesity, high blood pressure, and bad habits.

 You could argue that these fit and healthy people might have lived even longer if they had not donated.

 Nonetheless, Montgomery in 2009 presented a webinar in which he reassures donors by comparing the risk of nephrectomy to “having your wisdom teeth removed.”
 He says “we now have very good data including a very recent paper in the New England Journal of Medicine that donors don’t have any increased rate of renal failure, and on average have normal blood pressures…”